-Professor Ghachem holds undergraduate and law degrees from Harvard University and a Ph.D. in history from Stanford.
+Professor Ghachem is Associate Professor of History at the Massachusetts Institute of Technology and a Senior Scholar at the University of Maine School of Law.
+He served on the fulltime faculty at Maine Law from 2010 to 2014 and taught criminal law and procedure, legal history, and law and religion.
+Previously, he practiced law in Boston from 2005 to 2010, working primarily in the areas of criminal defense, employment discrimination, and commercial/securities litigation.
+Professor Ghachem holds undergraduate and law degrees from Harvard University and a Ph.D. in history from Stanford University.
 He clerked during 2004 with the Honorable Rosemary Barkett of the Eleventh Circuit Court of Appeals in Miami, and has also served as a lecturer in political science at MIT.

 - Prosecuting Torture: The Strategic Ethics of Slavery in Pre-Revolutionary Saint-Domingue (Haiti).
-29 Law & Hist.
-Rev. (2011).
+29 LAW & HIST.
+REV. 985 (2011).
 [SSRN]

-- Of 'Scalpels' and 'Sledgehammers': Religious Liberty and the Policing of Muslim Charities in Britain and America since 9/11.
-9 UCLA J. Islamic & Near E.L 25 (2009/2010).
+Of “Scalpels” and “Sledgehammers”: Religious Liberty and the Policing of Muslim Charities in Britain and America since 9/11, 9 UCLA J. ISLAMIC & NEAR E.L.
+25 (2010).
 [SSRN]

-The Slave's Two Bodies: The Life of an American Legal Fiction, The William and Mary Quarterly 60, no. 4 (Oct., 2003): 809-842.
+The Slave's Two Bodies: The Life of an American Legal Fiction, 60 WM. & MARY Q. 809 (Oct.
+2003).
+[JSTOR]